Ceelog/phpdoc-en/src/ref/datetime.md

 format and will try to parse that format into a Unix timestamp (the number of seconds since January 1 1970 00:00:00 UTC), relative to the timestamp given in `now`, or the current time if `now` is not supplied.

+**Warning**

+The Unix timestamp that this function returns does not contain information about time zones.
+In order to do calculations with date/time information, you should use the more capable <span class="classname">DateTimeImmutable</span>.

 Each parameter of this function uses the default time zone unless a time zone is specified in that parameter.
 Be careful not to use different